tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 is bound to the specific EKU exchange and therefore reflects fresh key-exchange entropy introduced by EKU.

-After deriving the fresh attestation_secret whether after EKU, the attester:
+After deriving the fresh attestation_secret, the attester:

 1. generates fresh Evidence using the new attestation_secret and
 2. sends a new `Attestation` handshake message containing the updated CMW payload.